MichaelBHerman/MostWanted/README.md

 # Commit Comments
+09/04 Did a little more quality of life readability edits.
+Finished siblings, parents, and spouse.
+Only waiting on children/grandchildren.
+Tested against a variety of different people in the database and done without refreshing in between to try to ensure no data was changed through any function.
+Hopefully I didn't miss anything.
 09/03 Edited for readability and organized traits into the same order throughout.
 Removed most comments.
 Finsihed with finding spouse and parents.
 Half finished with siblings.
 09/03 Finished searching by multiple traits at once.
 Need to reorganize where things are as I was working on the bottom, but want to commit first in case I break it!
 09/03 Search by multiple traits partially completed AND working!